 - 1. The Milkshake Team will be comprised of two 4-H youth ages 12-18 years old as of January 1st of the current year. - 2.
 The milkshake must be made from cow's milk, NO non-dairy milk is allowed such as Almond milk, Soy milk, etc. A2 milk is allowed. - 3.
-Time allocated 15 minutes prep and 3 minutes for presentation. - 4.
+Time allocated 10 minutes prep and 3 minutes for presentation. - 4.
 16oz Mason Jar Mug is to be used to display the milkshake.
 Only one milkshake creation per team.
 States may send one team for this contest.
-8oz paper cup is to be used for judges to sample milk shakes after they have judged appearance in mason jar.
-Each team provide small paper plate for judges sandwhiches - 5.
+Each team shall provide 5-8oz paper cups for the judges to sample milk shakes in after they have judged appearance in mason jar.
+Each team provide small paper plate for judges sandwiches - 5.
 Team will supply their recipe with all the ingredients listed. - 6.
 Team will supply their own blender, ingredients, mug and other supplies needed to produce the milkshake. - 7.
 Design, taste and presentation will be main criteria for judging. - 8.
 You can create a milkshake with embellishments such as cookies, candies, whip cream, sprinkles, etc. Let your creative juices flow or in this case, milk.